Enday1/Simple-Calculator/README.md

 # Simple-Calculator
 A simple calculator for elementary calculations.
+(Update: All issues in notes below should be resolved)
 Notes:

 The calculator does not follow the rules of "PEMDAS", meaning that calculations done on the calulator